louis030195/xmoto-gym/README.md

 # TODO
- - Get velocity, position ?
+ - Get velocity, position ? => observation
+ - Get angle between ground and bike to know if the wheels are lifted or not => observation
+ - Get direction
  - find a way to positive reward
- - implement DQN